 Being in a wheelchair has shifted my perspective, as I now fully realize the daily challenges faced by people with disabilities.
 And throughout my recovery, it became evident that physical barriers are not the only obstacles these individuals must overcome.
 People with auditory, visual, cognitive and behavioral impairments also have unique mental health needs.

 Since the accident, I have relearned how to connect with nature.
 I bike, swim, kayak and lay in the grass – just like I used to.
 Reconnecting with the outdoors has been an essential component to my physical, mental and spiritual recovery.
 And developing a safe space that promotes healing, while providing accessible outdoor environments, has become my passion and my goal.

 To do this, I created the Aimee Copeland Foundation, which raises funds to create opportunities for connecting with the self, the community, and the earth – right here in metro Atlanta.
 ACF provides a fleet of all terrain wheelchairs for free use by people with disabilities within select Georgia state parks.

 We also award scholarships for workshop retreats, as well as educational programs in restorative destinations, where participants learn to harness the healing power of modern health technologies such as biofeedback, mindfulness, and compassion-based strategies in an innovative approach to hack resilience in our own lives.

 What started as an idea I dreamed up in a hospital bed has grown by leaps and bounds – and I can’t thank you enough.
-The support I’ve received from day one – all the encouragement, the prayers, the letters – have given me the strength to launch the Aimee Copeland Foundation, and begin raising funds for our wellness center.
-And, this isn’t my center, or even my dream anymore.
-ACF is a community collaboration, fueled by our shared determination to build a place of healing and growth for all.
+The support I’ve received from day one – all the encouragement, the prayers, the letters – have given me the strength to launch the Aimee Copeland Foundation, and share my energy and passion with others.
+And, this isn’t my organization, or even my dream anymore.
+ACF is a community collaboration, fueled by our shared determination to build a communal space of healing and growth for all.